 - cannot install in the corner of rooms

-The flat wall bracket is the most basic way you have to hang your TV on a wall.
+The flat wall bracket is the most basic way to hang your TV on a wall.

 However, it also may be all that you need.

-Don’t worry about getting the simplest type of flat panel TV wall mount if it will do exactly what you need it to.
+Don’t worry about getting the simplest type of flat panel TV wall mount if it does exactly what you need.

-If you have a fixed viewing position in your room and you can place the TV in exactly the right position, then a flat wall bracket should be fine for your requirements.
+If you have a fixed viewing position in your room and you can place the TV in precisely the correct position, then a flat wall bracket should be fine for your requirements.

 About Home Cinema Guide